 - Pay attention.
 Resist the urge to text or talk on your phone — in fact, just put it away.
-All your attention should be focused on your dog and his interactions.
+All your attention should be focused on your dog and their interactions.

 - Watch your dog’s body language.
-Is he cowering in front of another dog?
-Is he licking and panting more than usual?
-Or are his hackles raised?
+Are they cowering in front of another dog?
+Are they licking and panting more than usual?
+Or are their hackles raised?
 Signs of stress or aggression should be taken seriously.
 It’s best to call your dog away at the first sign of trouble.